cetceeve/Simple-End-to-End-GitOps-with-Werf/Simple-End-to-End-GitOps-with-Werf/changes/text.md

 Go to `src/` and check out the files there.
 Find a place to make a small change that will be visible on the website.

+> The easiast way to do this is useing the *editor* tab.
+Make sure to swith back to *tab1* for running werf commands because we did only activated for that terminal window.

 For example you could replace in `src/main.rs`
 ```rust
 async fn home() -> Html<&'static str> {